jayminwest/kota-ai/kota-ai-docs/04-development-roadmap.md

    - Conduct regular code reviews
    - Address technical debt promptly

-### 6.2 Release Strategy
+### 5.2 Release Strategy

-The release strategy will follow semantic versioning:

-1. **Alpha Releases (0.1.x)**:
-   - Basic functionality
-   - Core commands
-   - Early adopter testing

-2. **Beta Releases (0.2.x - 0.9.x)**:
-   - Incremental feature additions
-   - API stabilization
-   - Broader testing

-3. **Release Candidate (1.0.0-rc.x)**:
-   - Complete feature set
-   - Documentation finalization
-   - Final testing

-4. **Stable Release (1.0.0)**:
-   - Production-ready
-   - Complete documentation
-   - Comprehensive examples
+The release strategy will follow semantic versioning, with releases reflecting the implemented feature set rather than specific timelines.
+Early releases (e.g., 0.x.y) will focus on core functionality, gradually adding features and stabilizing the API towards a 1.0.0 release.

-### 6.3 Milestone Tracking
+### 5.3 Milestone Tracking

 Progress will be tracked using: